BluestoneInstitute/training_R_programming/README.md

   * _(Optional)_ [Importing Excel Data, SAS Data, and More (14:44)](https://www.youtube.com/watch?v=qxbfVEDfi0o)
   * _(Optional)_ [Importing Data Into R (45:00)](https://www.rstudio.com/resources/webinars/importing-data-into-r/)

+> **BEST PRACTICE NOTE:**
+> Import data using code saved to a program **NOT** through drop-down menus included in the software.

 * [Importing/Reading Excel data into R using RStudio (8:11)](https://www.youtube.com/watch?v=JYVWufSQ4OI) - A brief introduction to the **readXL** package.
 It begins by introducing how to import data using the drop-down menus in RStudio.
 This is a great way to learn the syntax of readXL **however**, it is best practice to save the code into the program you are writing.
 That way work can be replicated by others.
   * _(Optional)_ There are a lot of other packages that can read in Excel files.
-An overview of these packages and their pros and cons can be found here:  https://lgreski.github.io/dsdepot/2020/06/13/reading-Excel-files.html
+An overview of these packages and their pros and cons can be found here:  https://lgreski.github.io/dsdepot/2020/06/13/reading-Excel-files.html.

 ### Sample Code
 ```r